Pressure gaps, geometric potentials, and nonpositively curved manifolds: Introduction.

-For geometric potentials of rank 1 surfaces, Burns and Gelfert \cite{burns2014lyapunov} pointed out the existence of the phase transition.
+For geometric potentials of rank 1 surfaces, Burns and Gelfert \cite{burns2014lyapunov} pointed out the existence of a phase transition.
 This was also confirmed in \cite{burns2018unique} using a different approach.
-A recent work of Burns, Buzzi, Fisher, and Sawyer \cite{burns2021phase} further investigated the edge case of $\vp=q\vp^{u}$ for $q=1$.
-They showed that Liouville measure is the only equilibrium state not supported on $\Sing.$ However, the H\"older continuity of $\vp^{u}$ is even less known.
-It is only assured by Gerber and Wilkinson \cite[Theorem I]{gerber1999holder} for type 2 surfaces.
-Much less is known about $\vp^{u}$ in higher dimension cases.
+A recent work by Burns, Buzzi, Fisher, and Sawyer \cite{burns2021phase} further investigated the edge case of $\varphi = q\varphi^{u}$ for $q = 1$.
+They showed that the Liouville measure is the only equilibrium state not supported on $\mathrm{Sing}$.
+However, the Hölder continuity of $\varphi^{u}$ is even less known.
+It is only assured by Gerber and Wilkinson \cite[Theorem I]{gerber1999holder} for Type 2 surfaces.
+Much less is known about $\varphi^{u}$ in higher dimensional cases.